bitcoin-token/BTK-Masternode-Guide/README.md

 *(This will be the masternode’s privkey.
 We’ll use this later…)*

-**Step 2:** Using the control wallet still, enter the following command:
+**Step 2:** Using the control wallet, enter the following command:

 ```
 getaccountaddress "chooseAnyNameForYourMasternode"
 ```

-**Step 3:** Still in the control wallet, send 20,000,000 BTK to the address you generated in step 2.
-(Be 100% sure that you entered the address correctly.
-You can verify this when you paste the address into the **“Pay To:”** field, the label will auto populate with the name you chose”, also make sure this is exactly 20,000,000 BTK; No less, no more.)
+**Step 3:** Still in the control wallet, send 20,000,000 BTK to the address you generated in Step 2.

+Be 100% sure that you entered the address correctly.
+You can verify this when you paste the address into the **"Pay To:"** field, the label will auto populate with the name you chose.

+Also make sure this is exactly **20,000,000 BTK**; No less, no more.

 **Be absolutely 100% sure that send to address is copied correctly and then check it again.
 We cannot help you, if you send 20,000,000 BTK to an incorrect address.**